 Before co-founding Optimum Technologies in 2015, John previously worked at Lockheed Martin, United Space Alliance, and Orbital Sciences Corporation.
 While at Orbital, John was the Orion Launch Abort System DPM and the USAF GSSAP DPM.
 He has 30+ years of satellite and aerospace development experience in commercial and government sectors.
 John holds a BS in Mechanical Engineering from Penn State University (1987) and an MS in Systems Engineering from George Washington University (2008).

-Timothy Rumford, Vice President of Operations
+Timothy Rumford, Executive Vice President

 Timothy Rumford, formerly an Operating Unit Director within Northrop Grumman‘s Tactical Space Systems Division, has been appointed Vice President of Operations at Sterling, Virginia-based aerospace technical services provider Optimum Technologies.
 In his previous role, he managed Northrop’s space vehicle offerings, which include the ESPAStar product line, for the National Security Sector.
 He also worked at Orbital Sciences in various roles, such as program director on the Stratolaunch Air Launch System, chief engineer of the Pegasus Launch Vehicle Program, and manager for the NASA Crew Exploration Vehicle, Launch Abort System, and Demonstration of Autonomous Rendezvous Technology programs.
 He holds bachelor’s and master's degrees in electrical engineering from the University of Connecticut and a master's degree in systems engineering & management from George Washington University.